CodePartnersMD/MD201-01/lab-03/lab/README.md

 Since you have 4 hours in which to edit two projects, you'll need to work efficiently and limit your work to two hours on a single person's project.
 Time management is critical.

+### Getting Started

+* First the Navigator must add the navigator as a collaborator, to do this, go into the repo you will be working on, click on settings tab, click on collaborators, then add your partners github user name as a collaborator

+* Once you have added each other as a collaborator, the driver must clone the navigotors repo on to their local machine

+* Now that this is complete, create a new branch in the cloned repo, make a change and ensure that you can ACP to your partners repo, then get hacking!

 ### Pair Programming Basics

 * In pair programming there are two developers working on a single body of code on a single computer.